Integrated organic inference (IOI): A reconciliation of statistical paradigms: Examples

-We will therefore make use of equation~(\ref{equ42}) under the assumption that the primary r.v.\ $\Gamma$ follows the truncated normal density function just mentioned with ${\tt v}$ chosen to be equal to or not far below the largest possible value of ${\tt v}$ that is consistent with equation~(\ref{equ42}) satisfying Condition~1.
-Also, since the fiducial density $f_S(\tau|\,\mu_x, \mu_y, \sigma_x^2, \sigma_y^2, {\tt z})$ needs to be derived under the assumption that, given the values of the conditioning parameters $\mu_x$, $\mu_y$, $\sigma_x^2$ and $\sigma_y^2$, there would have been no or very little pre-data knowledge about $\tau$, it will be quite naturally assumed that the GPD function of $\tau$ is specified as follows: $\omega_G(\tau) = b$ if $-1 \leq \tau \leq 1$ and 0 otherwise, where $b>0$.
-Under the assumptions that have just been made, applying the principle outlined in Section~\ref{sec4} for deriving a fiducial density of the general type $f(\theta_j\,|\,\theta_{-j},x)$, i.e.\ Principle~1 of Bowater~(2019a), leads to an approximation to the full conditional fiducial density of $\tau$ that is given by: where $\gamma$ is the value of $\Gamma$ that solves equation~(\ref{equ42}) for the given value of $\tau$, i.e.\
+We will therefore make use of equation~(\ref{equ42}) under the assumption that the primary r.v.\ $\Gamma$ follows the truncated normal density function just mentioned with $\mathtt{v}$ chosen to be equal to or not far below the largest possible value of $\mathtt{v}$ that is consistent with equation~(\ref{equ42}) satisfying Condition~1.
+Also, since the fiducial density $f_S(\tau\,|\,\mu_x, \mu_y, \sigma_x^2, \sigma_y^2, {\tt z})$ needs to be derived under the assumption that, given the values of the conditioning parameters $\mu_x$, $\mu_y$, $\sigma_x^2$ and $\sigma_y^2$, there would have been no or very little pre-data knowledge about $\tau$, it will be quite naturally assumed that the GPD function of $\tau$ is specified as follows: $\omega_G(\tau) = b$ if $-1 \leq \tau \leq 1$ and 0 otherwise, where $b>0$.
+Under the assumptions that have just been made, applying the principle outlined in Section~\ref{sec4} for deriving a fiducial density of the general type $f(\theta_j\,|\,\theta_{-j},x)$, i.e.\ Principle~1 of Bowater~(2019a), leads to an approximation to the full conditional fiducial density of $\tau$ that is given by: where $\gamma$ is the value of $\Gamma$ that solves equation~(\ref{equ42}) for the given value of $\tau$, i.e.\ while $\psi_t(\gamma)$ is the standard normal density function truncated to lie in the interval $(-\mathtt{v},\mathtt{v})$ evaluated at $\gamma$, and finally $(\tau_0, \tau_1)$ is the interval of values of $\tau$ that, according to equation~(\ref{equ42}), correspond to $\gamma$ lying in the interval $(-\mathtt{v},\mathtt{v})$.
+With the assumption having been made that the fiducial density $f_{S}( \tau\,|\,\mu_x,\mu_y,\sigma_x^2,\sigma_y^2,{\tt z})$ is approximately determined in this manner, it can be easily seen how the specification of the post-data density $b(\tau\,|\,\mu_x,\mu_y,\sigma_x^2,\sigma_y^2,{\tt z})$ can be completed by using the criteria of Section~\ref{sec5}.